redsolution/django-basket/README.rst

 -----------

 Branch 0.4 branch assumes use plug-ins for order details, order tracking, payment or shipping.
-In previous branches all information models were lcoated in ``basket`` app.
+In previous branches all information models were located in ``basket`` app.

 Changes with Order model: